GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation_for_IL/README.md

 # Butter Fingers Perturbation For Indian Languages 🦎 + ⌨️ → 🦚
-This perturbation adds noise to all types of text sources (sentence, paragraph, etc.) proportional to noise erupting from keyboard typos making common spelling errors.
-The existing implementation for english () has been expanded to Bangla, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, and Telugu.
+This perturbation adds noise to all types of text sources (sentence, paragraph, etc.), which is proportional to noise erupting from keyboard typos resulting in common spelling errors.
+We have expanded the existing implementation for English () to a few Indian Languages: Bangla, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, and Telugu.

 #### Author (1)
 - Name: KV Aditya Srivatsa
 - Email: k.v.aditya@research.iiit.ac.in
-- Affiliation: Language Technologies Research Center, Kohli Center on Intelligent Systems, International Institute of Information Technology, Hyderabad
+- Affiliation: Language Technologies Research Center, Kohli Center on Intelligent Systems,International Institute of Information Technology, Hyderabad

 #### Author (2)
 - Name: Mukund Choudhary